-One of the most powerful features of Gradle Enterprise is its remote build cache.
+One of the most powerful features of Develocity is its remote build cache.
 It allows teams to share the benefits of caching, even for local builds.
 If you have code that hasn’t changed, there’s no reason to rebuild it.

 A remote build cache is a simple idea, but operating it at scale is not that simple.

 About Cash App and their remote build cache challenge

 Cash App is Square’s finance application.
 There are 60+ developers on the Android version of this application, so their builds are relatively complex.
 The team, led by software engineer John Rodriguez, was looking for proactive ways to make the Cash App build faster.
 One central tenet of Developer Productivity Engineering (DPE) is to be proactive and not wait for developers to complain before addressing build and test time issues.
 Good DPE practitioners continuously work to make builds and tests faster.

 The Develocity remote build cache delivers a shared build cache to an entire team.
 In the Cash App team’s infrastructure, their CI server seeds the build cache every time a CI job runs and it pulls from the remote build cache which substantially accelerates their CI builds.
 When developers start their day, the first build of the day gets faster since the build pulls from the remote build cache.

 Note: A build cache is different from, but complementary to, a dependency cache such as JFrog’s Artifactory or Sonatype’s Nexus.
 In a nutshell, a build cache makes building code from source faster by letting you avoid recompiling code that hasn’t changed.
 A dependency cache makes Gradle tasks and Maven goals more quickly by allowing you to avoid downloading dependencies again.
 Check out this blog post on build caches and dependency caches if you want to learn more.